jmalloc/grit/README.md

 I'm assuming a lot about your system configuration and your given name, just roll with it.

-Grit does a lot of this, printing paths.
-It does this on `STDOUT` whenever it thinks you might want to know where something is.
+By the way, you can pass a complete Git URL instead of just the slug and Grit will clone it into the correct location, even if the URL does not match any of your configured sources.

 ### Querying the index

 Whenever you clone a repository with Grit, the repository is added to the index.
-The index is a database mapping repository slugs and names to directories.
+The index is a database mapping repository slugs to directories.
 The index is also that second part of Grit that I mentioned back when we were talking about cloning.
 I haven't forgotten.

 The index can be queried to find a repository by slug:

     grit index find jmalloc/grit

-Or by name alone:
+Or by the part after the slash, let's call this the repository name:

     grit index find grit

-Just like the `clone` command, `index find` prints the paths on `STDOUT`.
+Just like the `clone` command, `index find` prints the clone path.
 If there is more than one matching path, it just prints them all.
 It's relentless.

 If nothing is found, Grit exits with a non-zero exit code.
 The universal signal that you should re-think your actions.

 ### What about Go?

-We've already cloned `jmalloc/grit` into `~/grit`, but Grit is written in Go, so it needs to live somewhere special, and that somewhere is `$GOPATH`.
+We've already cloned `jmalloc/grit` into `~/grit/github.com/jmalloc/grit`, but Grit is written in Go, so it needs to live somewhere special, and that somewhere is `$GOPATH`.

 Sure, you could just `mv` the directory; but `mv` isn't written in Go, and therefore it isn't web-scale!